agnesv-25/Weather-Monitoring-System-ESP32/README.md

 # Weather-Monitoring-System-ESP32
-IoT-based weather monitoring system using ESP32 and Blynk.
+IoT-based weather monitoring system for plants using ESP32 and Blynk.